 “With its unique blend of hard-to-find data, innovative empirical work, and deep institutional analysis, this well-crafted volume will be the standard English reference on China's housing market for the foreseeable future.”

 — Stephen Malpezzi, Professor and Academic Director, James A. Graaskamp Center for Real Estate, Wisconsin School of Business, Madison

 “The urban transformation in China during the 15 years since housing markets have been privatized is astonishing.
 This volume surveys the recent liberalization of government policy, providing detailed analyses of local housing markets and fiscal outcomes.
 International and local experts evaluate distributional issues and analyze the housing problems of urban dwellers and rural migrants.
 The authors draw important lessons about housing policy for China, for other developing economies, and for developed countries as well.”

-— John M. Quigley, Professor (In Memoriam), Department of Economics, University of California, Berkeley
+— John M. Quigley, I. Donald Terner Distinguished Professor, University of California, Berkeley